| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 This is the alternative that makes rpcalc useful.
 The semantic value of

-grouping is the value of $1
+the exp grouping is the value of $1 because the exp in

 question is the first symbol in the alternative.
 The action prints this